 Many references are available as sources for the material in this clause.
-Those referred to specifically are listed by number in clause 9.
-Other references, which may be of general utility to the user of this clause, or of the complete standard, are also included in clause 9.
+Those references referred to specifically are listed by number in Annex A. Other references, which may be of general utility to the user of this clause, or of the complete standard, are also included in Annex A.